 Both Walt Disney World Resort and Universal Orlando Resort have their own shopping and entertainment complexes.

-Disney Springs features more than 150 shops and restaurants, including the world’s largest Disney character store, on-trend shops like ZARA, Lucky Brand, Free People, Vince Camuto, Lilly Pulitzer, UNIQLO and Oakley.
-One-of-a-kind accessories are available from Unode50, while the Star Wars Galactic Outpost is filled with toys, apparel and collectables inspired by the saga.
+- From classic Disney merchandise and souvenirs to must-have trends from some of the world’s most popular brands, the Disney Springs entertainment complex features more than 150 shops and restaurants, including the world’s largest Disney character store, on-trend shops like ZARA, Levi’s, Free People, Sephora, Lilly Pulitzer, UNIQLO and Oakley.

 Boutique Shopping Worth a Drive

-Audubon Park, also known as The Garden District, is a hip, diverse area just north of downtown Orlando with an eclectic mix of shopping venues, such The Primrose Shop filled with stylish accessories and gifts, Dear Prudence donning vintage threads and Park Ave CDs.
+- Audubon Park, also known as The Garden District, is a hip, diverse area just north of downtown Orlando with an eclectic mix of shopping venues.
+East End Market offers handmade goods, products from local artists and artisanal foods, including desserts, cheeses and more.
+Every Monday, the district hosts the Audubon Park Community Market, featuring local handcrafters, musicians, growers, chefs, artists and more.

-Ivanhoe Village, located along Orlando’s Lake Ivanhoe, is comprised of locally owned antique stores, vintage clothing shops and one-of-a-kind gifts.
-Rock & Roll Heaven still sells vinyl LPs and singles for as little as $1.
+- Ivanhoe Village, located along Orlando’s Lake Ivanhoe, is comprised of locally owned antique stores, vintage clothing shops and one-of-a-kind gifts.
+Rock & Roll Heaven sells vintage records and collectibles.
 Washburn Imports features unique furnishings from India, Thailand and Indonesia, while the store doubles as a wine bar in the evenings.
-Boom-Art sells award-winning, hand painted artwork coated with a thick plastic layer to ensure preservation for years.
-Bluebonnet Clothing features local designers’ and artists’ work, as well as classes on various crafts.
+The House on Lang, a bungalow-turned-store, offers something fresh and new around every corner including in-house clothing collection, “Laundry on Lang,” artistic workshops and local live music in the backyard.

-Thornton Park, a colorful commercial district just east of Lake Eola in downtown Orlando, is a local favorite where visitors can shop the latest trends at shops like Lauren Nicole or grab a treat for Fido at Eola Pets.
+- Thornton Park, just east of Lake Eola in downtown Orlando, is a local favorite where visitors can shop the latest trends at shops like Lauren Nicole, carrying a mix or unique trends and classic looks for women, or grab a treat for Fido at Eola Pets.

-Winter Park’s Park Avenue offers 10 tree-lined blocks of brick streets, historic buildings and a mini-version of Manhattan’s Central Park.
-Visitors will find everything from boutiques to shops selling fine wines and pooch-friendly pastries.
-National retailers like Williams Sonoma and Pottery Barn share sidewalk space with locally owned boutiques like Tuni and Violet Clover.
+- Winter Park’s Park Avenue offers 10 tree-lined blocks of brick streets, offering more than 60 upscale retailers featuring everything from clothing and jewelry to shops selling fine wines and pooch-friendly pastries.
+National retailers like Williams Sonoma and Pottery Barn share sidewalk space with locally owned boutiques and like Tuni and Violet Clover.
+Gasp Winter Park offers a trendy and curated collection of gifts, home décor and accessories, like acrylic keychains, handmade beer can glass, wall decor, and all things smiley faces.
 The artsy Rifle Paper Co. offers a vast assortment of beautifully designed stationary items like calendars, greeting cards and notepads.

 Unique Finds Around Orlando

-For truly unique souvenirs, head over to one of Central Florida’s most popular farmers markets – like the Orlando Farmers Market at Lake Eola Park or the recently expanded Winter Garden Farmers Market in historic downtown Winter Garden – to discover locally made goods and treats from some of the areas’ most talented artisans.
-Even food halls like Plant Street Market in Winter Garden and East End Market in Orlando dedicate spots to locally made products from handmade chocolate gifts to handcrafted home-and-kitchen accents and décor.
+To sample local flavor, head over to one of Central Florida’s most popular farmers markets – like the Orlando Farmers Market at Lake Eola Park or the recently expanded Winter Garden Farmers Market in historic downtown Winter Garden – to discover locally made goods and treats from some of the areas’ most talented artisans.
+Even food halls like Plant Street Market in Winter Garden dedicate spots to locally made products from handmade chocolate gifts to handcrafted home-and-kitchen accents and décor.

 For the Art Appreciator

-The Orlando Museum of Art shop is the place to find unusual buys like Chihuly glass and creative, one-of-a-kind jewelry, paintings, sculptures and crafts by Florida artists.
-Just off the lobby of the Grand Bohemian Hotel in downtown Orlando, The Grand Bohemian Gallery features an eclectic collection of paintings, photography, sculpture, glass and jewelry by internationally and locally renowned artists.
-CityArts Factory is downtown’s largest collective of art galleries and the place to find original art by local, national and international artists.
+The Orlando Museum of Art shop is the place to find unusual buys like Chihuly glass and creative, unique jewelry, paintings, sculptures and crafts by Florida artists.
+In downtown Orlando, CityArts Factory is the area’s largest collective of art galleries and the place to find original art by local, national and international artists.

-In Winter Park, The Charles Hosmer Morse Museum of American Art features the world’s most comprehensive collection of the works of Louis Comfort Tiffany.
+In Winter Park, The Charles Hosmer Morse Museum of American Art features the world’s most comprehensive collection of works by Louis Comfort Tiffany.
 The Museum Shop features exclusive merchandise derived from the works of Tiffany, including jewelry; stained-glass panels; glass bowls and vases; and books about the art.

 About Visit Orlando